th3w1zard1/PyKotor/wiki/Home.md

 **Resource types:**

-The Aurora engine uses hexadecimal resource type identifiers.
-The following table lists resource types used in KotOR and the Aurora engine (some types may be legacy from earlier BioWare games):
+KotOR uses hexadecimal resource type identifiers inherited from the Aurora engine.
+The following table lists resource types **used in KotOR** (some types may be legacy from earlier BioWare games or shared with Neverwinter Nights):

 | Resource Name | type ID | Description                                    |
 | ------------- | ------- | ---------------------------------------------- |